SomeBotGuy/IFLurking/README.md

 # IFLurking
-Script designed to indefinately lurk on people's profiles to troll them
+Script designed to indefinately lurk on people's iFunny profiles to troll them

 # Instructions for noobs